The best leave in probe thermometer.

 - Always, always, always give your meat plenty of time to rest.
 Everyone underestimates the impact rest time has on the juiciness and tenderness of any meat.
 It will keep cooking for much longer than you think!
 Turkeys need at least 30 minutes of rest time.

 - Get to know your preferred temperatures.
-I like medium-rare beef so I set my DOT to 126°F degrees F. After rest time, it reaches about 130-132°F. I like bone in pork roast cooked medium to medium-well, so I set my DOT to 140°F and let it rest, which then reaches about 150+° F, depending on the cut.
+I like medium-rare beef so I set my DOT meat thermometer to 126°F degrees F. After rest time, it reaches about 130-132°F. I like bone in pork roast cooked medium to medium-well, so I set my DOT to 140°F and let it rest, which then reaches about 150+° F, depending on the cut.

 - Take time to check your thermometer’s accuracy using a properly made Ice Bath.
 (Instructions and resources come with all Thermoworks products.
 Their customer service and resources set Thermoworks apart from the rest.)